Palazzo Colonna in Paliano

 Il Palazzo Colonna of Paliano (Seventeenth century) is the country home of the main branch of the Colonna family from the middle of the 1600 until today.

-It is in excellent condition both inside and outside.
-All the facades of the Palace have been restored in recent years and the correct routine maintenance is carried out on an ongoing basis.
+It is in excellent condition both inside and out.
+All the facades of the building have been restored in recent years and the correct ordinary maintenance is carried out continuously.

 The Palace is located at center of Paliano (FR), at 60 km from Rome, next to the Church of St. Andrew and it overlooks the main square, Piazza Marcantonio Colonna, Via Lepanto and Via Umberto I.

 Le visits they are exclusively by reservation, for one minimum of 10 people, and are always accompanied by the Colonna family's trusted staff.